Pahlavi scripts

 Pahlavi may thus be defined as a system of writing applied to (but not unique for) a specific language group, but with critical features alien to that language group.
 It has the characteristics of a distinct language, but is not one.
 It is an exclusively written system, but much Pahlavi literature remains essentially an oral literature committed to writing and so retains many of the characteristics of oral composition.

 Etymology

 The term Pahlavi is said to be derived from the Old Iranian word Parθava, meaning Parthia, a region just east of the Caspian Sea, with the -i suffix denoting the language and people of that region.
 If this etymology is correct, Parθava presumably became Pahlav through a semivowel glide rt (or in other cases rd) change to l, a common occurrence in language evolution (e.g., sāl < sard, zāl < zard, sālār < sardar and so on).
-The term has also been traced back to Avestan pərəthu- "broad [as the earth]", also evident in Sanskrit pṛthvi- "earth" and parthivi "[lord] of the earth".
+The term has also been traced back to Avestan pərəthu- "broad [as the earth]", also evident in Sanskrit pṛthvi- "earth" and pārthiva "[lord] of the earth".